-MWEs that the meanings of the components are totally or partially diminished in order to construct the actual semantics of the expression.
+In this paper, we propose a framework for identifying MWEs from the perspective of semantic interpretation of MWEs that the meanings of the components are totally or partially diminished in order to construct the actual semantics of the expression.
 A clustering technique is employed to group all nouns that are related to the meaning of the individual component of an expression.
 Two types of similarity techniques based on vector space model are adapted to make a binary classification (MWE or Non-MWE) of potentially candidate phrases.
 We hypothesize that the more similar the components of an expression, the less probable that their combination forms a MWE.
 We test our hypothesis on the noun-noun bigram phrases.
-We also illustrate the efficiency of our model after translating the individual components of a phrase in English and fed these components into the WordNet::Similarity module module - an open-source package developed at the University of Minnesota for calculating the lexical similarity between word (or sense) pairs based on variety of similarity measure.
+We also illustrate the efficiency of our model after translating the individual components of a phrase in English and fed these components into the WordNet::Similarity module module -- an opensource package developed at the University of Minnesota for calculating the lexical similarity between word (or sense) pairs based on variety of similarity measure.
 In this paper, we test our models with different cut-off values that define the threshold of (dis)similarity and the degree of compositionality of a candidate phrase.
 Experimental results corroborate our hypothesis that the dissimilarity of the meaning of constituent tokens enhances the chance of constructing a MWE.
 The use of English WordNet, quite strikingly, substantiates its enormous productivity in identifying MWEs from Bengali documents.

 The remainder of this paper is organized as follows.
-Section 2 introduces a preliminary study about the Bengali MWEs and their morpho-syntactic based classification.
-Then the detailed description of candidate selection and the baseline system are described in section 3 and section 4 respectively.
-Section 5 illustrates traditional statistical methodologies for extracting MWEs from the document.
-Section 6 presents an elaborate description of semantic clustering approach.
-The introduction of English Word-NetSimilarity in identifying Bengali MWEs is presented in section 7.
-The metrics used for evaluating the systems and experimental results are discussed in section 8.
-The discussion regarding the utilities and shortcomings of our model is illustrated in section 9 and the concluding part is drawn in section 10.
+Section 1 introduces a preliminary study about the Bengali MWEs and their morpho-syntactic based classification.
+Then the detailed description of candidate selection and the baseline system are described in section 2 and section 3 respectively.
+Section 4 illustrates traditional statistical methodologies for extracting MWEs from the document.

+Section 5 presents an elaborate description of semantic clustering approach.
+The introduction of English WordNet::Similarity in identifying Bengali MWEs is presented in section 6.
+The metrics used for evaluating the systems and experimental results are discussed in section 7.
+The discussion regarding the utilities and shortcomings of our model is illustrated in section 8 and the concluding part is drawn in the last section.

-2 Multiword expressions (MWEs)
+1. Multiword Expressions (MWEs)

 Though MWEs are understood quite easily and their acquisition presents no difficulty to native speakers (though it is usually not the case for second language learners), it is hard to identify what features distinguish MWEs from free word combinations.
-Concerning this issue, the following MWE properties are mentioned in the literature: reduced syntactic and semantic transparency; reduced or lack of compositionality; more or less frozen or fixed status; possible violation of some otherwise general syntactic patterns or rules; a high degree of lexicalization (depending on pragmatic factors); a high degree of conventionality [8].
+Concerning this issue, the following MWE properties are mentioned in the literature: reduced syntactic and semantic transparency; reduced or lack of compositionality; more or less frozen or fixed status; possible violation of some otherwise general syntactic patterns or rules; a high degree of lexicalization (depending on pragmatic factors); a high degree of conventionality (Calzolari et al., 2002, p.
+1934).

-No consensus exists so far on the definition of MWEs, but almost all formulations found in research papers emphasize the idiosyncratic nature of this linguistic phenomenon by indicating that MWEs are "idiosyncratic interpretations that cross word boundaries (or spaces)" [30]; "a sequence of words that acts as a single unit at some level of linguistic analysis, ... they are usually instances of well productive syntactic patterns which nevertheless exhibit a peculiar lexical behavior" [8]; "a MWE is composed of two or more words that together form a single unit of meaning, e.g., frying pan, take a stroll, and kick the bucket, ...
-Semantic idiosyncrasy, i.e., the overall meaning of a MWE diverges from the combined contribution of its constituent parts" [24].
+No consensus exists so far on the definition of MWEs, but almost all formulations found in research papers emphasize the idiosyncratic nature of this linguistic phenomenon by indicating that MWEs are "idiosyncratic interpretations that cross word boundaries (or spaces)" (Sag et al., 2002, p.
+1); "a sequence of words that acts as a single unit at some level of linguistic analysis, ... they are usually instances of well productive syntactic patterns which nevertheless exhibit a peculiar lexical behaviour" (Calzolari et al., 2002, p.
+1934); "a MWE is composed of two or more words that together form a single unit of meaning, e.g., frying pan, take a stroll, and kick the bucket, ...
+Semantic idiosyncrasy, i.e., the overall meaning of a MWE diverges from the combined contribution of its constituent parts" (Fazly & Stevenson, 2007, p.
+9).